 Since the outbreak of COVID-19, Bangladeshi factories have already seen $138 million of orders canceled or postponed as sales constrict within the fashion industry.
 Myanmar has seen at least 15 factories close as a direct result of raw material shortage from China since January, leaving more than 10,000 workers jobless.
 In the nearby country of Cambodia, thousands of garment makers have been left unemployed.
 Around the globe, garment factories are struggling to stay afloat and pay garment makers for work they have already completed because of this rise of cancelled and postponed orders.
+It only takes a glance at the facts to realize that an emergency Covid-19 relief fund for garment makers is vital.

 The United States of America, the largest consumer market worldwide, is currently battling an outbreak of coronavirus across its 50 states, with more than one million workers expected to lose their jobs by the end of the month.
 With an unsettling financial future looming ahead for individuals (and millions worried about how they will continue to pay rents, mortgages, and bills should the situation become more desperate), apparel sales are dropping dramatically.
 Add to this the fact that many retail stores are closing their doors in an attempt to aid in social distancing efforts.